sdesalas/botbrains/README.md

 This material here is very basic and aimed more at communicating the core concept of a neural network through practice than dealing with all the theoretical stuff that is available out there.

+To read more about how and why this library was created see the article on [Asynchronous Neural Networks on my blog](http://desalasworks.com/article/asynchronous-neural-networks-in-javascript/).

 ## Interact with your robot brains in 3D.

 The key aspect of BotBrains is the ability to watch signals travel across your robot's neural network in 3D, and train it with positive and negative reinforcement.